My Name Is Khan: Pre-sale records

+On 7 August 2009, Khan signed a worldwide distribution deal for the film with Fox Star Studios for ₹1 billion.
+Fox Star Studios distributed the film in India, while its sister studio Fox Searchlight Pictures distributed it in the United States.
+Sony Music India acquired the rights to the film's soundtrack.

 Home media

 The film was released in India on DVD on 21 April 2010, Blu-ray in India, plus a DVD release worldwide followed on 17 August 2010.

 In the United Kingdom, it was 2012's sixth most-watched foreign-language film on television with 210,000 viewers on Channel 4, and the year's second most-watched Asian film (below the Chinese film Red Cliff).

+Game

+ASTPL, an Indian software developer, also released a mobile video game based on the film.

 Reception

 Critical response

-My Name Is Khan received highly positive reviews from overseas publications, most of which echoed the same sentiments as of domestic critics.
+My Name Is Khan received widespread acclaim from overseas publications, most of which echoed the same sentiments as of domestic critics.